biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 Creating options
 ================

 Typically the first thing you'll want to do is define the options that your script will take.
 The following covers how to create your own options, which you would include in the ``script_info['required_options']`` or ``script_info['optional_options']`` lists.
-Some of this is general to ``optparse`` and some is specific to qcli.
+Some of this is general to ``optparse`` and some is specific to pyqi.

-Options to your script are created with ``qcli.option_parsing.make_option``, which is a wrapper for ``optparse.make_option`` that includes support for additional option types.
+Options to your script are created with ``pyqi.option_parsing.make_option``, which is a wrapper for ``optparse.make_option`` that includes support for additional option types.
 See the `optparse make_option documentation <http://docs.python.org/library/optparse.html#populating-the-parser>`_) for detailed information on how to create options.
-In your qcli-based script you can create either required options, which must be passed every time your script is called, or optional options, which do not need to be passed every time the script is called (e.g., because there is a default value in place, or they are only applicable under certain circumstances).
+In your pyqi-based script you can create either required options, which must be passed every time your script is called, or optional options, which do not need to be passed every time the script is called (e.g., because there is a default value in place, or they are only applicable under certain circumstances).
 You'll define your options by assigning lists of calls to ``make_option`` to ``script_info['required_options']`` and ``script_info['optional_options']``, respectively.

 Defining one required option and one optional option might look like the following::